-Site Registration Applications approved from February 9, 2018 through February 9, 2019 must file the Notice of Termination for completed projects where all disturbed lands have been permanently stabilized, or, a signed certification of agreement to abide by the terms and conditions of this reissued General Permit within 90 days of the effective date.
+Site Registration Applications approved from one year prior to the effective date of this reissued permit to the effective date must file the Notice of Termination for completed projects where all disturbed lands have been permanently stabilized, or, a signed certification of agreement to abide by the terms and conditions of this reissued General Permit within 90 days of the effective date.
 Additional application fees do not apply to the certification; however, annual fees still apply.
 Where any incomplete projects have disturbed lands that have not been permanently stabilized, status maps are required with the certification.
-The map may be in PDF format and is not required to conform to the specifications of ILH.1.a.
-The status map shall show disturbed areas and the Limits of Disturbance (LOD), which is the area approved under the registration for land disturbance, Projects that have not disturbed any lands are not required to provide the status map.
-Additionally, the certification will contain an updated timeline for major activities as required by Part ILH.1.
+The map may be in PDF format and is not required to conform to the specifications of the status map shall show disturbed areas and the Limits of Disturbance (LOD), which is the area approved under the registration for land disturbance.
+Projects that have not disturbed any lands are not required to provide the status map.
+Additionally, the certification will contain an updated timeline for major activities as required by Part 11.11.1.

-Existing registrations under the Notice of Intent approved from February 9, 2018 through February 9, 2019 shall submit the Notice of Termination if all disturbed lands are permanently stabilized.
+Existing registrations under the Notice of Intent approved from one year prior to the effective date of this reissued permit to-the effective date shall submit the Notice of Termination if all disturbed lands are permanently stabilized.
 If construction is not complete and all disturbed lands are not permanently stabilized, such projects may retain permit coverage through the expiration date of this General Permit by submittal of the certification described above within 90 days of the effective date of this reissued General Permit.